psgonza/bynario_posts/2015-07-11-issues-with-synology-2fa.markdown

 {% img center https://dl.dropboxusercontent.com/u/14814182/blog/synology_2fa_error.png 'ntp mismatch' %}

-As you can see, in this case is pretty clear that the date in the CLI differs from the one in web GUI (and the system time in my MBP as well)
+As you can see in the picture, the time in the SYNOLOGY CLI (23:58:13) differs from the one in web GUI (23:54) (and the system time in my MBP as well)

 So I connected to the NAS with root password (rather sooner than later I would need to "enable" sudo and block root user in SSH) and updated the date by running: